edinburghlivinglab/ddc/pages/sprint.md

 We're asking your presentation to address three questions, using as many forms of information as you can reasonably collect during the Fast Hack:

-* What is the current state of your food and sustainability sub-theme at the University?
+* What is the current state of your local circular economy sub-theme?
 Where are we starting from&mdash;what is happening (or not happening) right now?

-* What are some of the specific food and sustainability problems you might be able to address, within this sub-theme?
+* What are some of the specific recycling and sustainability problems you might be able to address, within this sub-theme?

-* What are some possible ideas for addressing each problem (i.e. improving some aspect of food-related sustainability)?
+* What are some possible ideas for addressing each problem (i.e. improving some aspect of the recycling and upcycling economy)?

 In the presentation, your team needs to be able to explain what new data you collected and what existing data you located and used, and how the